JoseALermaIII/clashcallerbot-reddit/_sources/getting_started/quickstart.rst.txt

 Starting
 ^^^^^^^^

-Once the database is setup, the bot can be run by calling :mod:`clashcallerbotreddit.search` and :mod:`clashcallerbotreddit.reply` directly from within terminal::
+Once the database is set up, the bot can be run by calling :mod:`clashcallerbotreddit.search` and :mod:`clashcallerbotreddit.reply` directly from within terminal::

     python3 -m clashcallerbotreddit.search && python3 -m clashcallerbotreddit.reply